jone1222/DG-Feature-Stylization/README.md

 ## Contact

-For additional comments or questions, please contact us via this email:
+For any comments or questions, please contact us via this email:
 [jone9312@yonsei.ac.kr](jone9312@yonsei.ac.kr)